DollyGt/my_shopping_list_app/README.md

 # To install and have it running

-Go to this repository lin below:
+Go to this repository link below:

 * repository [link](https://github.com/DollyGt/my_shopping_list_app).